evhub/coconut/DOCS.md

 print(data)
 ```

-### Reserved Variables

-It is illegal for a variable name to start with `_coconut`, as these variables are reserved for the compiler.
-If interacting with such variables is necessary, use [code passthrough](#code-passthrough).

 ## Expressions

 ### Statement Lambdas

 The statement lambda syntax is an extension of the [normal lambda syntax](#lambdas) to support statements, not just expressions.

-The syntax for a statement lambda is:
+The syntax for a statement lambda is
 ```
 def (arguments) -> statement; statement; ...
 ```